Photo by Asad Photo Maldives from Pexels

 No longer will you book a holiday that’s just to your taste – now you have to have your partner’s opinions and preferences in mind.
 When booking your first holiday, it’s a good idea to sit down together and go through several options, comparing and contrasting them based on price.

 Not many new couples will opt for a destination that’s far away – simply a few hours on the plane or less.
 However, this will depend, of course, on each couple’s tastes.
 With so many luxury adult-only holidays and couple-friendly destinations out there, you’re bound to find one that you both love.
+You’ll find lots of great options in the countryside if you want to enjoy nature and the tranquility that comes with it.
+If that’s the case, you might want to consider holidays in Hampshire or Dorset, for example.

 Look At Hotels/Airbnb’s